AdedamolaXL/web3-community-outreach/README.md

     * T =
   - Fundraising
     * S =
-    * M = Members can create fundraising programms
+    * M = Members can create fundraising programms for their own Art
     * A =
     * R =
     * T =